tichmangono/build_diaspora/docs/SETUP_CHECKLIST.md

 3. Try creating a test account
 4. Check Supabase dashboard > Authentication > Users to see if user was created
 5. Check `profiles` table to see if profile was created

+#### 5.4 Test Security Features (NEW)
+1. **Content Security Policy**: Open browser developer tools and check for CSP violations
+2. **Security Testing**: Look for the security status widget in the bottom-right corner (development only)
+3. **Input Validation**: Try submitting forms with malicious content to test sanitization
+4. **File Upload Security**: Test uploading various file types to verify restrictions

 ### **STEP 6: Production Deployment Setup**